 One day not long after you died I found a card cradled in the grass of our backyard.
 The card had a picture of Jesus on the front.
 It looked like an old card.
 I wondered who put it there.
 Did it fall from heaven and you dropped it for me to find?
 Had someone put it in a balloon from far away and that balloon popped over my house leaving the card to fall?
 Did God put it there?
 Did a neighbor nestle it into our grass to give me comfort?
 I still have the card.
 The words on the card were Psalm 23.
 It was about comfort and the valley of death.
 I had to wonder if it was a sign from you that you were in heaven.
 It made me cry hard.
-Sharply splintered tears had ripped streaks from my eyes down to my toes leaving me memories of that moment as scars.
+Sharply splintered tears had ripped streaks from my eyes down to my toes leaving me memories of that moment as scars of grief.

 We used to light a candle for you at Christmas.
 You died right before Christmas so I guess this made sense.
 We don’t do it anymore and I’m not sure why because I still miss you.
 I guess I’m busy with my own boys and our own Christmas family traditions.
 I want to light a candle for you at Christmas again.

 I cried so many tears I lost myself as that young teen girl.
 When I looked I couldn’t find myself so I wrote down my agony.
 The loss of you brought me to writing.
 It was my counselor, my friend, and my dumping pad.
 I had to get it all out and writing it down was the only way that worked.
-When I talked to others they just didn’t get it.
+When I talked to others about my emptiness they just didn’t get it.
 They hadn’t gone through what I had gone through.
 They would judge me even if they didn’t mean to.
 I could always see it in their eyes.
 They either felt bad for me and their eyes welled up with pity or they just didn’t know what to say.
 They were so consumed by the pity that no real help came forth.
 I don’t even know what would have helped.
 Probably nothing.

 The whole world shifted while I made peanut brittle in chemistry class the morning you died.
 I remember how the peanut brittle shards looked in the tin foil.
 The classroom lights reflecting brightly off the tin foil.
 The peanut brittle stack on the black square high top table.
 The table they called me down to the office from to tell me of your death.